abetusk/dev/wiki/Story-Motifs.md

 initial journey is to raise Eliza up and morphs into a fight to keep Eliza whereas Eliza's journey is to improve her life.

+Notes
+---

+### Romantic Comedies (City Formula)

+* Supporting characters to love interest are not viable options for dating (married, gay, etc.)
+* External force brings pair to reluctantly work together
+* Initial refusal of emotional attachment until (usually silent) acceptance that they feel for each other
+* Conflict happens where usually one party makes a mis-step and drives the love interest apart, often as a direct result of the external force that brought them together in the first place putting pressure on them
+* "Defeat" stage where characters wallow in their loss
+* "Realization" where the character that made the mis-step comes to their senses, apologizes, makes it right and asks for forgiveness
+* Acceptance where characters end up together

+

 ###### 2019-01-06